AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_prop.md

 7. Move the prop object with the SL building tools to where you want it to rez inworld, then click [SAVE].
 Props can rez a maximum of 10 meters from the centre of the prim.
 8. Repeat for each prop.
 9. When you have finished saving all your props, click [DUMP] to output your settings into chat.
-10 .Copy-paste the [DUMP] result into your AVpos notecard, replacing the contents of the notecard.
+10. Copy-paste the [DUMP] result into your AVpos notecard, replacing the contents of the notecard.

 {% include note.html content="Props are defined separately for each SITTER." %}